Visit Songo Songo Archipelago, Tanzania

 The Songo Songo Archipelago is made up of a collection of five tiny islands surrounded by reefs, located to the southwest of the Mafia Islands.

 A band of fringe reef protects the islands from the open ocean, stretching approximately 40 kilometers.
 The islands themselves boast white sandy beaches and palm trees, and are a haven for marine birds.
 Turtles nest on the beaches here, and can be seen floating gracefully through the turquoise waters.
 On shore, pale colored coconut crabs scuttle around the sand.
 The reefs offer a good variety of corals and marine life to explore, and having the reefs so close allow snorkeling straight off the beach — nearly impossible elsewhere in Tanzania.
 These islands are wonderfully undeveloped, and only one offers accommodation, adding to the remote, Robinson Crusoe appeal.

-Suggested itineraries featuring Songo Songo Archipelago
+Suggested itinerary featuring Songo Songo Archipelago

 This sample itinerary will give you an idea of what is possible when you travel in Songo Songo Archipelago, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 - Ras Kutani 179 kilometers away

 - Dar es Salaam 193 kilometers away

 Accommodation choices for Songo Songo Archipelago